ai/susedko/README.md

 Then insert drive to machine and boot it.
 It will automatically install system to `/dev/mmcblk1` (change `Makefile` for another drive).

+## Other Setup

+After re-installing the server you need to prepare some files on HDD.

 Create backup: